Harmonic Approximation and Resolvent Estimates for Semiclassical Non-Self-Adjoint Operators: FBI transforms and Bargmann spaces

-In this section, we recall the basic techniques associated with the Bargmann space and FBI transforms (for background, see \cite{Zworski2012}) and introduce the manifolds associated to the constructed exponential weight on the Bargmann side.
-Throughout the section, we let
+In this section, we recall the basic techniques associated to Bargmann spaces and FBI transforms (for background, see \cite[Chapter 12]{sjostrand_resonance_lectures}, \cite[Chapter 13]{Zworski2012}, \cite{almost_holomorphic_ref}) and introduce suitable I-Lagrangian submanifolds of the complexified phase space $\C^{2n},$ associated to the exponential weight $G_\epsilon$ introduced in Proposition \ref{G_prop}.
+Throughout the section, we let $x \in \C^n$ be a complex variable and write